-46. Bruce Odessey, "One Analyst Views US Sanctions Against Iran As a Success," on Iranian policy."
-Accessed 23 August 2005, cites Patrick Clawson in 1996, when Clawson was at the U.S. Department of Defense I exchange receipts in the first year.
+46. Bruce Odessey, "One Analyst Views US Sanctions Against Iran As a Success," on-line at www.globalsecurity.org/wmd/library/news/iran/1996/960429-434662.htm, accessed 23 August 2005, cites Patrick Clawson in 1996, when Clawson was at the U.S. Department of Defense Institute for National Strategic Studies.
+Clawson estimated that sanctions cost Iran 10 percent of its foreign-websites receipts in the first treet. exchange receipts in the first year.

-47. The phraseology of the sentence used here is courtesy of Shahram
+47. The phraseology of the sentence used here is courtesy of Shahram duty on them remains.

-- Mostarshed

-- Mostarshed.

-48. In 2000.
-U.S. President Bill Clinton and his administration removed certain commodities from the sanctions, notably Persian carpets and pistachios.
-U.S. additumping regulations were not removed on pistachios, so the 300 percent duty on them remains.
+48. In 2000, U.S. President Bill Clinton and his administration removed certain commodities from the sanctions, notably Persian carpets and pistachios.
+U.S. antidumping regulations were not removed on pistachios, so the 300 percent